We're Your Packaging Materials Partner!

 XtraPlast is a global leader in providing customers with the right packaging material, right when you need it.
-With warehouse locations in Kansas City, USA and Montreal, Canada, we are able to provide quick and affordable delivery of your products.
+With warehouse locations in North Kansas City, USA and Montreal, Canada, we are able to provide quick and affordable delivery of your products.
 Our inventory features more than 1,000 different packaging film options.
 And, if we don't have it in stock, we can build a custom order just for you!

 As part of the Inauen Group we are able to support your material needs globally with more than 50 sales representatives and distributors worldwide.
 Our packaging consultants bring with them decades of packaging machine and packaging material industry experience.
 This knowledge ensures that you are getting the right material for your packaging operation.
 Through continuous training, our team maintains the highest level of industry knowledge, which we share with all of our customers.